wingkwong/leetcode-the-hard-way/tutorials/basic-topics/Count-primes.md

 The general approach is to check for every integer less than N and increment the result if they are prime.
 For example, consider N = 10.
 Now, we can run a check from 2 to N – 1 to find how many primes lie in this range.

 ### Algorithm
 We can check if each number is a prime or not.
-To check if the number 'i' is prime we will traverse all the numbers till[2,sqrt(i)] can check if tehy divide N or not.
+To check if the number 'i' is prime we will traverse all the numbers till[2,sqrt(i)] can check if they divide N or not.
 Similarly, we do this for all the N numbers.

 ### C++ Program